 Spontaneous Coronary Artery Dissection (SCAD), is an increasingly recognized condition that can cause heart attacks when a spontaneous tear forms in an artery that is otherwise healthy, and the causes are uncertain.
 Nearly 90 percent of SCAD patients are women and it is afflicting a growing number of women in their 40s and 50s.
 This first webinar is dedicated to mental health and SCAD—specifically challenges that are unique to SCAD patients including anxiety, PTSD, and depression after experiencing SCAD.

-SCAD survivors and advocates, Kristen Bowlds and Kelley Hoolihan, will share a patient perspective.
-Dr. Courtney Jordan Baechler, cardiologist and MHIF medical director of Emerging Science Centers, will answer questions specific to SCAD and mental health during this interactive webinar.
+SCAD survivors and advocates, Kristen Bowlds and Kelley Hoolihan, share a patient perspective.
+Dr. Courtney Jordan Baechler, cardiologist and MHIF medical director of Emerging Science Centers, answers questions specific to SCAD and mental health during this interactive webinar.

 Originally presented on: Monday, Sept.
 21, 2020

 Dr. Elizabeth Grey, Minneapolis Heart Institute® cardiologist and MHIF researcher, discusses everything you need and want to know about exercise and SCAD.

 Originally presented on: Tuesday, March 2, 2021